India court gives Sahara last chance to raise funds against properties

-MUMBAI, March 13 (Reuters) - India’s top court on Friday gave conglomerate Sahara, whose boss has been in a jail for a year, a final chance to raise funds against its properties in order to reimburse investors in the company’s bond programme that was ruled illegal.
+MUMBAI (Reuters) - India’s top court on Friday gave conglomerate Sahara, whose boss has been in a jail for a year, a final chance to raise funds against its properties in order to reimburse investors in the company’s bond program that was ruled illegal.

 The Supreme Court will appoint a receiver and auction the conglomerate’s properties if it fails to submit a proposal to raise the funds, said a lawyer for the market regulator, which is seeking redress for millions of investors.